Ferdia-Fagan/Browser-History-Collection-Application/README.md

   <p>I only collect what you can see in your browsing history (i.e. the search paths and link you use.
 And I only take a set of time you choose yourself.</p>

+  <p>You dont have to send me 100's of hours of browsing for it to be usefull.
+If you are researching something for even 1hr and send me that, its good.
+But the more the merrior!</p>

 <h2>What is this project</h1>

 <p>This python project is not my final year project.